Amplified-Information/testing/README.md

 This project is divided into a number of folders:

 - `scs`: on-chain smart contracts
-- `clob`: an off-chain CLOB to manage buy/sell orders
+- `clob`: an off-chain CLOB to manage cryptographically signed buy/sell order intents
 - `infra`: infrastructure-as-code (platform agnostic)
 - `web`: a web front-end
 - `web.eng`: an engineering front-end
 - `api`: a public backend for `web`
-- `proxy`: a proxy to marshall traffice
+- `proxy`: a proxy to marshall traffic
 - `eventbus`: event bus for pub/sub message communication

 ## Docker container registry

-ghcr (Github container registry)
+Please use ghcr (Github container registry) only for images.

 ```bash
 export PAT=<personal_access_token>